abhiSolankii/HealthSync/Readme.md

     NODE_ENV_PROD = false

+--------IMPORTANT--------
+make sure that localhost api is not commented and other one is commented client->src->lib->apiRequest

 1. Open a new terminal
 2. Run - cd client
-3. Run - npm install

-4. Run - npm run dev
+3. Run - npm run dev

 Go to the url